-- Operate within the boundaries of the Mareeba Shire Council; - Own or lease and occupy the land on which the general rates are being levied and the rates notice issued in the Group's name; - The property must not be used for residential purposes unless utilised for short-term accommodation for homeless and at risk persons or for accommodation of the aged;
+- Operate within the boundaries of the Mareeba Shire Council; - Own or lease and occupy the land on which the general rates are being levied and the rates notice issued in the Group's name; - The property must not be used for residential purposes including community housing properties; - Not utilise gaming machines to raise revenue;

-- Not utilise gaming machines to raise revenue; - In its constitution clearly prohibit any member of the Group making private profit or gain either from the ongoing operations of the Group or as a result of the distribution of assets if the Group was wound up (this condition does not apply to the owner of a cultural icon); - Meet the definition of a not-for-profit community group as per Mareeba Shire Council Community Partnerships Program Policy; - Not have outstanding rates on the property. - The remission is not available on vacant land.
+- In its constitution clearly prohibit any member of the Group making private profit or gain either from the ongoing operations of the Group or as a result of the distribution of assets if the Group was wound up (this condition does not apply to the owner of a cultural icon); - Meet the definition of a not-for-profit community group as per Mareeba Shire Council Community Partnerships Program Policy; - · Not have outstanding rates on the property. - The remission is not available on vacant land.